Southparketeer/3D-Geometry-Deep-Learning-for-Cardiovascular-Metabolic-Risk-Prediction/README.md

 ## Overview

 ## Information Mapping
-We propose a novel method to unify the 3D geometry space with the 2D image space for each individual body shape sample and to unify features in span of shape dataset.The unified 3D-2D space aims to transform arbitrary 3D geometry into a representation that lossless convertible between 3D and 2D space.
+We propose to unify the 3D geometry space with the 2D image space for each individual body shape sample to make 3D geometry trainable in a convolutional neural network.The unified 3D-2D space aims to transform arbitrary 3D geometry into a representation that lossless convertible between 3D and 2D space.

 <p align="center">
 <img width="600" src= demo/3D_Shape_Embedding.png>